r4tnadeep/Design-and-Implementation-of-a-Synchronous-FIFO-buffer-in-Verilog-HDL/README.md

 Asynchronous FIFO: Data is transfer not in sync with a clock, potentially leading to timing issues and requiring additional handshaking signals.

+Verilog HDL Code:
+The FIFO is defined with parameters for data width and depth, and contains logic for managing read, write, and status flag operations.

+Testing and Verification
+Creating a thorough testbench is critical to ensuring the functionality of the FIFO buffer under various conditions.

+Key scenarios to test include:

+Normal operations:
+Writing data into the FIFO when it's not full.
+Reading data from the FIFO when it's not empty.

+Boundary conditions:
+Attempting to write when the FIFO is full.
+Attempting to read when the FIFO is empty.